BA (Hons)

 Course overview

-Our committed team of historians are passionate about their subjects, which cover a broad range of cultures, wars and traditions from around the globe.
-Studying alongside them, you can learn about the world at the time of the Reformation, the English Civil Wars, the Age of Revolutions, the rise and fall of empires; the creation of new-nation states, the history of anti-slavery, environmental and civil right movements, and much more.
+On our Modern History programme with Year Abroad, you study the great sweep of history in Britain and around the world from the time of the Reformation to the present day, and covering a wide range of themes such as the Age of Revolutions, the rise and fall of empires; the creation of new-nation states, the history of anti-slavery, environmental and civil right movements, and much more.

-In Year 4, you produce your dissertation and take core modules in Writing History and History and the Public Sphere.
-Optional modules take the form of Depth Studies and Comparative Studies.
-An understanding of methodology is developed by Depth Studies, which establish a comprehensive knowledge of a particular period by evaluating the use of primary and secondary sources and any issues associated with them as evidence.
-While an area of historical concern across more than one country and culture is examined by Comparative Studies.
+In Year 4, modules take the form of Depth Study and the Dissertation where you carry out detailed research into your own area of interest.
+An understanding of methodology is developed by the Depth Study, building comprehensive knowledge of a particular period by evaluating the use of primary and secondary sources.
+Optional modules include Comparative Studies which look at an area of historical concern across more than one country and culture.

 Our degrees, combined with inspiring extracurricular activities, such as field trips both in the UK and abroad, offer a wide and deep experience that opens up numerous career paths.
-Many Winchester graduates carry on to teaching and heritage roles but our alumni can also be found in political think-tanks, the Civil Service, the BBC, automobile and insurance companies and publishing houses, to mention just a few destinations.
+Winchester students have secured work placement opportunities at leading historic, cultural and entrepreneurial venues such as the Mary Rose and British Museum.
+Many Winchester graduates carry on to teaching and heritage roles but our alumni can also be found in political think-tanks, the Civil Service, the BBC, automobile and insurance companies, publishing houses, NGOs and charities to mention just a few destinations.

 What you need to know